keithresar/ansibleallthethings-control-lessons/lessons/ansible_tower_surveys.md

 <hr>

-### 💪  Exercise 4.7 - Adding a Survey to Your Job Template
+### 💪Exercise 4.8 - Adding a Survey to Your Job Template

 Return to  the **Templates** page, whose link is towards the top-left of the screen.